pulp-platform/Deeploy/CONTRIBUTING.md

 # Contribution Guide

 We encourage submitting your issues and work in pull requests against the `devel` branch.
 Please understand that we are trying to maintain a consistent minimal quality standard.
-Any and all pull requests you submit can only be accepted under the Apache 2.0 License.

 ## Overview